oslokommune/okdata-cli/doc/datasets.md

 This will create a dataset with ID `my-dataset`.
 The ID is derived from the title of the dataset.
 If another dataset exists with the same ID, an ID will be created with a random set of characters at the end of the ID (e.g. `my-dataset-4nf7`).
 There are no restrictions on dataset naming, but it is best practice to use your organization as the first part of the dataset title.
 For instance, `"title": "Origo developer portal statistics"` will generate a dataset with ID `origo-developer-portal-statistics`.

 Write down the ID of the dataset.
-This must be used when creating versions, editions, or event streams.
+This must be used when creating versions and editions.

 ### Parent dataset
 If you have several datasets that are logically grouped together under a parent concept or idea, group them together by using the `parent_id` property of a dataset: